flight-blender

 Frequently asked Questions (FAQs)

-Q: Docker compose errors out because of Postgres not launching A: Check existing Postgres port and / or shut down Postgres if you have it, Flight Blender Docker uses the default SQL ports.
+Q: Docker compose errors out because of Postgres not launching A: Check existing Postgres port and / or shut down Postgres if you have it, Argon Server Docker uses the default SQL ports.

 Q: Where do I point my tools for Remote ID / Strategic Deconfliction APIs ?
 A: Check the API Specification to see the appropriate endpoints and / or download the Postman Collection to see the endpoints.

-Q: Is there guide on how to configure Flight Passport can be configured to be used with Blender + Spotlight?
+Q: Is there guide on how to configure Flight Passport can be configured to be used with Argon Server + Spotlight?
 A: Yes there is a small OAUTH Infrastructure document.